naoshibaikyu/superbuddn/index.md

 @Location: ???

+Punk: ???

 Enker: oh we're here

-QuintShocked: huh so we are
+QuintHappy: huh so we are

 Punk: asfdldkglaskalgk